livechat/react-native-livechat/README.md

 ﻿# React Native LiveChat

-React Native component to integrate your application with LiveChat easily ;)
+React Native component to integrate your application with LiveChat chat widget easily ;)

 Works perfectly **both for iOS and Android.**